Lakshmi-reddy9/A-Suicide-Article/README.md

     - Reducer output
         - Country = Albania maxium number of sucides = 1970

     - Language being used
         - I used Python for map reducing.

+    - What kind of chart will you use to display your results?
+        - I will use Pie chart to display my results.

+ - Rayaan Ahmed
+    - Mapper input: One line of data that mapper will read:
+        - 1 Albania	1995	male	55-74 years	9	178000	5.06	Albania1995	0.619	2,424,499,009	835	Silent

+    - Mapper output/reducer input: example of an intermediate key, value pair output by your mapper:
+        - 1987 14
+        - 1988 17
+        - 1995 13
+        - 1997 36
+        - 2007 29

+    - Reducer output
+        - Country = 1987 total number of sucides = 126842

+    - Language being used
+        - I used Python for map reducing.